HMS Terror (1741)

-HMS Terror was bomb vessel launched in 1741, converted to a sloop, and sold in 1754.
+HMS Terror was a bomb vessel launched in 1741, converted to a sloop, and sold in 1754.
 She went into mercantile service, becoming the northern whale fishery whaler Duke of York.
 In 1784 her name changed to Elizabeth and Margaret, and she continued as a Greenland whaler, before becoming a whaler in the British southern whale fishery.
 She was last listed in 1794.

 Royal Navy

 Commander Abraham Duncomb commissioned Terror in March 1742.
 Commander John Moore was captain of Terror from 26 February 1742 to 5 May 1743.

 From 6 May 1743 to 14 May 1744 she was under the command of Commander James Broadley and engaged in taking soundings and serving with Admiral Norriss's fleet in the Channel.
 In 1744 Norris was asked to defend Britain from an imminent French invasion.
 While he was preparing, storms scattered the invasion transports, with heavy loss of life, and ended the immediate threat.
 Terror and her tender were themselves wrecked on the Sussex coast, but salvaged.

 On 4 December 1744 Robert Duff was promoted to Commander.
 He recommissioned Terror in that month.

 In 1745 Terror was re-rated as a sloop.

 In March 1746 Terror landed troops from Mingary Castle, which was being used as a barracks, who carried out raids on Morvern, known as the burning of Morvern punishing Jacobite supporters.

 Terror was involved in the Skirmish of Loch nan Uamh during the Jacobite rising, where a broadside from the French privateer disabled her.

 Duff left Terror on 22 October 1746.
 Commander T. Riggs succeeded him on 23 October.
 Commander G.Hudson succeeded Riggs on 16 February 1747.

 Disposal: Terror was paid off in June 1748.
 She underwent several surveys in succeeding years until on 29 September 1754 the Navy ordered her to be sold for £203.
 She was sold on 3 December at Deptford.